Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Obtaining the KRA input from the hydro output

-As mentioned in Section \ref{subsec:energy_conservation}, the RMS zone(s) are initiated with a thermal Wien distribution at a temperature of ${\bar \epsilon}_d/3$.
-The number of photons in this initial distribution is given by (c.f., Equation~\eqref{eq:N_r})
+As mentioned in Section \ref{subsec:energy_conservation}, the RMS zone(s) were initiated with a thermal Wien distribution at a temperature of ${\bar \epsilon}_d/3$.
+The number of photons in this initial distribution was given by (see Equation~\eqref{eq:N_r})

-where the values of $R$, $\zeta$, and $\Delta \tau_r$ are taken to be the respective values at the radius where the shock forms.
-In the hydro simulation, the forward shock and the reverse shock do not form at the same time.
-The KRA simulation is set to start once the first of the two shocks have formed.
-The second RMS zone is included once the KRA simulation has reached the shock formation radius of the second RMS.
+where the values of $R$, $\zeta$, and $\Delta \tau_r$ were taken to be the respective values at the radius where the shock forms.
+In the hydro simulation, the forward shock and the reverse shock did not form at the same time.
+The KRA simulation was set to start once the first of the two shocks had formed.
+The second RMS zone was included once the KRA simulation had reached the shock formation radius of the second RMS.

-The total number of photons that will pass through each shock is obtained by integrating the photon number in between the mass coordinate where the shock starts ($m_{\rm rs}$ or $m_{\rm fs}$) and the mass coordinate where the shock ends ($m_{\rm ll}$ or $m_{\rm ul}$).
-The initial total photon number in the upstream is then given by
+The total number of photons that would pass through each shock was obtained by integrating the photon number in between the mass coordinate where the shock started ($m_{\rm rs}$ or $m_{\rm fs}$) and the mass coordinate where the shock would end ($m_{\rm ll}$ or $m_{\rm ul}$).
+The initial total photon number in the upstream was then given by

 where the mass coordinate limits $m_1$ and $m_2$ equal $m_{\rm ll}$ ($m_{\rm fs}$) and $m_{\rm rs}$ ($m_{\rm ul}$) for the reverse shock upstream (forward shock upstream), respectively.